campudus/tableaux/README.md

 The auth mode 1. is a legacy mode for testing or for running the service behind a different auth service.
 In this mode the incoming request is not verified.
 The user (e.g. for history entries) must be set via cookie `userName`.
 Legacy mode is activated, if `auth` key in config is missing.

+### Behavior change since the Vert.x 4 migration

+`vertx-auth-oauth2` 4.x validates locally-decoded access tokens more strictly than 3.x did: it now requires the token's `aud` claim to contain the backend's own client id (`resource` in the config).
+Vert.x 3.9.1 never checked `aud` at all.

+If a token's `aud` doesn't include the backend's `resource` value (e.g. because the frontend client's Keycloak audience mapper only targets other clients), local validation silently fails (logged at TRACE level only) and the provider falls back to Keycloak **token introspection** for that request.
+Introspection is an authenticated call (RFC 7662) and therefore requires a client secret — without one, Keycloak rejects it with `client_not_found` and every request ends up `401 Unauthorized`.

+Consequences to be aware of:

+- In auto discovery mode (3.) the `auth` config now supports an optional `"secret"` field, used as the client secret for introspection calls.
+Without it, any token whose `aud` doesn't contain `resource` can no longer be authenticated at all.
+- Falling back to introspection on every request also means an extra HTTP round-trip to Keycloak per request instead of a fully offline signature check — a potential latency/load regression compared to Vert.x 3.
+- The proper long-term fix is on the Keycloak side: add an audience mapper (client scope, "Add to access token" enabled) to the frontend client(s) so their tokens include the backend's `resource` client id in `aud`.
+This restores fully offline validation; introspection then becomes a rare fallback again (e.g. during key rotation) instead of the default path.

+#### Migration checklist (config changes)

+When migrating an existing deployment past this change:

+1. In Keycloak, make sure the client configured as `resource` is a **Confidential** client (Client authentication enabled) and note its client secret.
+2. Add `"secret": "<client-secret>"` to the `auth` block of the deployment's config file (works for both manual and auto discovery mode).
+3. Check whether the frontend client(s) that call this backend have an audience mapper that includes `resource` in `aud` (decode a live access token and check the `aud` claim).
+If not, add one (see above) to avoid introspection running on every single request.
+4. Redeploy and verify in the Keycloak server logs that `INTROSPECT_TOKEN_ERROR` / `client_not_found` events for this client no longer occur.

 ## Build & Test

 Tableaux uses gradle to build a so called **fat jar** which contains all runtime dependencies.
 You can find it in `build/libs/tableaux-fat.jar`.
 The gradle task `build` needs a running PostgreSQL and the `conf-test.json` must be configured correct.
 Requests in auth tests must contain an accessToken.
 For simplicity this accessToken is generated within a test helper with a hardcoded key pair.
 For the accessToken to match the pub key, the auth configuration for testing must always be the same as configured in `conf-test-example.json`.